-Kaszanka [ka-shan-kah] – a Polish sausage filled with buckwheat and other, erm, pork stuff.
-Since April is a month of PorkFest in Australia, and the sausage is rumoured to make an appearance at the London 2012 Olympic Games, I thought I’d share this simple recipe using pork belly’s least popular cousin, the black pudding.
+Since April is a month of PorkFest in Australia, and the sausage is rumoured to make an appearance at the London 2012 Olympic Games, I thought I’d share this simple blood pudding recipe.

 Growing up, one of my favourite meals at home, at the school or at a weekend grill was kaszanka.
-The great thing about the sausage’s Polish name, unlike its foreign cousins’ is that nowhere in its name does it mention blood.
-It’s named after buckwheat, the other main filler specific to the Polish version of this delicous but slightly vampiric sounding sausage.
+The great thing about the sausage’s Polish name is that nowhere does it mention blood.
+It’s named after buckwheat, the other main filler specific to the Polish version of this delicious but slightly vampiric sounding sausage.

-- 1 red or brown onion, peeled and sliced finely
+- 2 red or brown onions peeled and sliced finely

 - freshly ground black pepper

-To make the dish: slice kaszanka into 4-5 rings on a diagonal.
-Heat oil in a medium-sized pan over medium heat.
-Add onion and pepper.
-Cook, stirring for about 2 minutes.
-Push onion to the sides of the pan and add kaszanka slices.
+- Push onion to the sides of the pan and add black pudding slices.
 Cook for 2 minutes on each side, or until the sausage becomes lightly crunchy and browned on the outside.